MitchellShiell/moduleA/nestedFolder/nestedElement.md

 # Why hello there

-this is a nested markdown file
+this is a nested markdown file using submodules